alibaghernejad/FScrobble-www/README.md

 ![FScrobble-Banner](/src/assets/fscrobble-v0.0.2-banner.png)

-If you are looking for detailed instructions on how to use this Landing Page for your projects, please refer to the documentation or the guides provided in the repository. but if you are looking for **FScrobble**: a Music Scrobbling service itself, You can find the source code and detailed use instructions for it on GitHub: [FScrobble Repository](https://github.com/alibaghernejad/FScrobble).
+If you're looking for detailed instructions on how to use this landing page for your projects, please refer to the documentation or guides provided in this repository.

+However, if you're interested in **FScrobble**, the Music Scrobbling service itself, you can explore its source code and usage instructions on GitHub: [**FScrobble Repository**](https://github.com/alibaghernejad/FScrobble).

 ## 🎯 Usage Instructions